• Skip to primary navigation

 Targeted web scraping is always the best.
 You have to be deliberate with how you scrape the web.
 If you want to collect price information, use strings and parameters that allow bots to find prices from a handful of trustworthy sources.

-The same is true for when you want to find new items to snipe, or you are looking for information about your competitors.
+The same is true for when you want to find new items to snipe or look for information about your competitors.
 Be highly targeted and customize the web scraping runtime – including the RegEx or search parameters you use – to meet those targets.

 If you need to gather wider data, set multiple targets, and have multiple runtimes running concurrently.
 This is the better approach to use since you will end up with different pools of data that can be processed differently.